Do you or someone you know have a problem with cell phone use? You are not alone: the problem is increasingly prevalent all over the world.

 The potential effects of cell phone addiction

-Smartphone addiction can have a number of negative effects on a person’s psychological and physical health.
-Here are some examples:
+Smartphone addiction can have a number of negative effects on a person's psychological and physical health.
+Here are some examples:- Progressive isolation of the individual and increased difficulty in maintaining quality interpersonal relationships

 - Development of symptoms of an anxiety disorder or depression